HexiScale: Facilitating Large Language Model Training over Heterogeneous Hardware: System Design and Implementation

-\item From the perspective of parallel strategy, we fully utilize the strong computation power and high intra-machine bandwidth in machine \textit{A} by applying tensor parallelism and assigning more transformer layers.
-Machine \textit{B} still applies pipeline parallelism as the intra-connection is not high enough for tensor model parallelism.

-\item From the perspective of layer partition, machine \textit{B} and machine \textit{C} undertake fewer transformer layers, which addresses the computation imbalance issue among pipeline stages.
+\begin{itemize}[leftmargin=*] \item From the perspective of parallel strategy, we fully utilize the strong computational power and high intra-machine bandwidth in machine \textit{A} by applying tensor parallelism and assigning more transformer layers.
+Given the high intra-machine bandwidth in machine \textit{A}, tensor model parallelism is found superior to pipeline parallelism.
+Machine \textit{B} still applies pipeline parallelism as the intra-connection is not high enough for tensor model parallelism. \item From the perspective of layer partition, machine \textit{B} and machine \textit{C} undertake fewer transformer layers, which addresses the computation imbalance issue among pipeline stages.
 The number of layers that run inter-machine data parallelism is minimized.
 Megatron and \sys are both bounded by the slow data parallel communication on machine \textit{B}.
-Megatron communicates for $10$ transformer layers on machine \textit{B}, which can be estimated at $9.90$s. \sys only needs to communicate for $5$ transformer layers in $5.07$s, which is $1.9\times$ faster than Megatron.

-\item From the perspective of pipeline efficiency, batch sizes are assigned differently to balance the computation speeds among pipelines.
-Otherwise, there will be no end-to-end improvement, as \sys will remain bounded by the slower pipeline-$2$.
-The faster pipeline-$1$ has to wait for pipeline-$2$ to run data parallel communication.
-To unleash the efficiency of pipeline-$1$, we assign larger batch sizes on pipeline-$1$.
-In this way, we balance the running time of each pipeline and improve the end-to-end performance.
-In our case study, two pipelines process batch sizes with a $40\%$ difference but exhibit a $7\%$ difference in running time. \end{itemize}
+Megatron communicates for $10$ transformer layers on machine \textit{B}, which can be estimated at $9.90$s. \sys only needs to communicate for $5$ transformer layers in $5.07$s, which is $1.9\times$ faster than Megatron. \item From the perspective of pipeline efficiency, batch sizes are assigned differently to balance the computation speeds among pipelines.
+Otherwise, there will be no end-to-end improvement, as \sys remain bounded by the pipeline-$2$.
+The pipeline-$1$ has to wait for pipeline-$2$ to run data parallel communication.
+To unleash the efficiency of pipeline-$1$, we assign larger batch sizes to pipeline-$1$.
+In this way, we balance the execution time of each pipeline and improve the end-to-end performance.
+In our case study, two pipelines process batch sizes with a $40\%$ difference but exhibit a $7\%$ difference in execution time. \end{itemize}